• Skip to main content

 'Devon'

-A French Lavender form with lavender-blue flowers on a dense grey-green foliage1 litre - £5no
+A French Lavender form with lavender-blue flowers on a dense grey-green foliage

 Lavender